Staley introduced as coach of US national women's hoops team

 Staley was also honored in 2004 as the U.S. Olympic team's flag bearer for the opening ceremonies in Athens, Greece.

+Wilson, a 6-foot-5 junior, played for Staley on the U.S. team that won the FIBA U19 World title in 2015.
+Wilson acknowledged thinking their association could continue after college.

+''In my head that's something that I've dreamed to do,'' Wilson said. ''As my college coach and now hopefully in the future as my national Olympic coach, that would be amazing.''

-Auriemma said Staley was the obvious choice to keep the program humming.
+UConn's Geno Auriemma, who led the 2016 team to victory in Rio last August, said Staley was the obvious choice to keep the program humming.

 ''I think she's going to be really, really good, because she understands the way the whole system works,'' he said. ''She's been a part of it in every capacity.
 So, I don't envision that there will be anything that she's not prepared for.''

-Lisa Leslie, who won three Olympic gold medals playing alongside Staley, said her former teammate was always a coach on the floor.

-''I am so confident in her ability to lead our next USA team to gold,'' Leslie said.

 Staley rose to basketball stardom at Virginia, where she led the school to three straight Final Fours and was named national player of the year in 1991 and 1992.
-She began her pro career in the defunct American Basketball League before joining the WNBA's Charlotte Sting in 1999.
+She began her pro career in the now-defunct American Basketball League before joining the WNBA's Charlotte Sting in 1999.

 Staley began her head coaching career at Temple in her hometown of Philadelphia.
 She led the Owls to six NCAA Tournament appearances in eight seasons.